Ruth Lee

 Ruth Lee (September 14, 1895 – August 3, 1975) was an American stage and film actress.

-Early life and career

-Lee was born in Minneapolis, Minnesota, and she graduated from a dramatic school there.
+She was born in Minneapolis, Minnesota, and she graduated from a dramatic school there.

 Lee acted in stock theater with the National Theatre in Washington, D.C.
 Her other activities on stage included three years with the Shubert Theater in Minneapolis.
 She also acted in New York, including performing on Broadway.
 Her Broadway debut was as a member of the chorus in Apple Blossoms (1919), and her final Broadway role was Muriel Payne in Your Loving Son (1941).

-Death

-Lee died in Woodland Hills, Los Angeles, California.
 She was married to the actor Grandon Rhodes.
+Lee died in Woodland Hills, Los Angeles, California at the age of 79.